LoShan17/loshan_KeyRock/README.md

 and after the server is up and running

-cargo run --bin orderbook-client btcusdt 10 to see summaries (as defined in orderbookaggregator.proto) printed to standar output
+cargo run --bin orderbook-client btcusdt 10 or cargo run --bin orderbook-client ethbtc 10

+to see summaries (as defined in orderbookaggregator.proto) printed to standar output the symbol has to be present on both exchanges or the program will exit with a stream error.

 References use for several topics included below: